Elie-A-98/Photoworld/README.md

 # Photoworld
-A Social media site, created as a full stack web development project.
+A responsive Social media site, created as a full stack web development project.

+Also no application design model was used, in order to show the unmanagable state that such a project can reach without any design model.